cltk/cltk/docs/greek.rst

 similar contexts (something akin to synonyms; think of them as lexical clusters).

 The CLTK repository contains pre-trained Word2Vec models for Greek (import as ``greek_word2vec_cltk``), one lemmatized and the other not.
 They were trained on \
 the TLG corpus.
-To train your own, see the README at `the Greek Word2Vec repository <https://github.com/cltk/gatin_word2vec_cltk>`_.
+To train your own, see the README at `the Greek Word2Vec repository <https://github.com/cltk/greek_word2vec_cltk>`_.

-One of the most useful simple features of Word2Vec is as a keyword expander.
+One of the most common uses of Word2Vec is as a keyword expander.
 Keyword expansion is the taking of a query term, \
 finding synonyms, and searching for those, too.
 Here's an example of its use:

 .. code-block:: python